BLifeMM/sampleFacebookBot/README.md

 Once you’ve gotten your Page Access Token and set up your webhook, make sure you set both the PAGE_ACCESS_TOKEN and VERIFY_TOKEN config values in your application, and you should be good to go!

-## How to run?

-Simple facebook-bot, with code and instruction for getting start.

-       Clone https://github.com/BLifeMM/sampleFacebookBot and navigate to the ‘sampleFaceBookBot’ folder.

-       If you have own Facebook app and Facebook page, change PAGE_ACCESS_TOKEN and VERIFY_TOKEN value.

-**Run**
-➢ npm install
-➢ npm start

-       The local deployment is success.
-The brief of the code is explained in the index.js.
-Please follow the steps.

-       The webhook ‘Get’ method end point ‘/’, is the CalbackURL which is used to verify the server is https and ensure it is working by the Facebook app and webhook VERIFY_TOKEN is used to verify the server is correct.

 ## How we track the request, response?
        The userInput may come from the message templates, each designed to support a different, common message structure, including lists, receipts, buttons, and more from the ‘response’.
 For complete details, see Templates.
 Genernally, the userInput can be divided into three postback, pass_thread_control and message based on the json reply from the webhook listening.